albanm/node-libxml-xsd/README.md

 xsd.parseFile(schemaPath, function(err, schema){
   schema.validate(documentString, function(err, validationErrors){
     // err contains any technical error
-    // validationError is an array, empty if the validation is ok });
+    // validationError is an array, null if the validation is ok });
 });
 ```